 Upon moving to St. Pete, Robin was particularly impressed by the way Preserve The ‘Burg handled the challenges they were facing throughout St. Pete as the city was growing—which, at the time, were not all that different from the advocacy efforts Preserve The ‘Burg leads today.
 Advocating for the preservation of St. Pete’s past is incredibly important to Robin and she wants others to realize that saving and reusing historic spaces is an important aspect of what makes our city a special place to live.

-Aside from managing and supporting our organization alongside Harry Heuman, our President, Robin is actively involved with Sunken Gardens, one of the few original roadside attractions left to experience in the state of Florida.
+In addition to leading our organization as President, Robin is actively involved with Sunken Gardens, one of the few original roadside attractions left to experience in the state of Florida.
 As President of the Sunken Gardens Forever Foundation, Robin promotes preservation projects at the Gardens, and recently helped bring the iconic Sunken Garden flamingos back to their St. Pete home.